vivekx01/blog/src/content/blog/technical/compiling-react-jsx-at-runtime/index.md

 Recently, I tackled a frontend engineering challenge that made me pause and think:
 **if we want to write JSX at runtime and render it, how can this be done?**

 When we use React to build applications, JSX gets compiled into plain JavaScript during build time.
-But what if we are building a system where users need the ability to create components at runtime—and we need to compile and render those components immediately?
+But what if we are building a system where users need the ability to create components at runtime and we need to compile and render those components immediately?

 The system being built had a feature where users could assemble UI templates dynamically.
 These templates were not predefined components; they were authored at runtime and needed to behave like first-class React components.
 That meant taking JSX provided as input and turning it into something React could actually render on the fly.

-The challenge sounded straightforward but was difficult to solve in practice—especially while maintaining reasonable **safety**, **performance**, and **developer ergonomics**.
+The challenge sounded straightforward but was difficult to solve in practice especially while maintaining reasonable **safety**, **performance**, and **developer ergonomics**.
 I started looking for answers but found very little concrete guidance online.
 Eventually, I pieced together a workable approach.

 This article is a breakdown of the approaches I explored, why some of them failed in practice, and the architectural lessons that emerged while building a dynamic widget system under real-world constraints.